vsolanki12/OpenShift/README.md

 # OpenShift
-**This Repository containing the must-gather & sos-report analysis script which we can use from the Support Shell.**
+**This Repository containing the must-gather & sos-report analysis & ETCD took too long count check date wise scripts which we can use from the Support Shell.**

 **Usage of the Must-Gather script** sh new_must_gather.sh <Case-id>